siavhnz/nft-preview-challenge/README.md

 > --<cite>[MDN][1]</cite>

-- I read [MDN Semantics article](https://developer.mozilla.org/en-US/docs/Glossary/Semantics) and tried to use semantic HTML5 markup.
+I read [MDN Semantics article](https://developer.mozilla.org/en-US/docs/Glossary/Semantics) and tried to use semantic HTML5 markup.

-Other great stuff on this topic: [HTML elements reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Element), [Content categories](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories), and [WHATWG Specification](https://html.spec.whatwg.org/#how-to-read-this-specification)

-- I Learned how to create an image with an overlay without losing the opacity of elements.
+I Learned how to create an image with an overlay without losing the opacity of elements.

 First use a rgba instead of rgb to control the opacity of overlay tags